st0raket/Wheel-Deal/docs/ETL.md

 # ETL Service Documentation

-## Overview
+## ETL Workflow
 This ETL (Extract, Transform, Load) service is designed to manage the pipeline for handling car sales data.
-It performs the following operations:
+It performs the following operations.
+The `etl_process` function orchestrates the entire ETL workflow:

 1. **Data Augmentation:** Enhances the base CSV data with simulated data to expand the dataset.